What is a Creative Resume and When You Need One

 Other companies simply dislike nontraditional resumes, believing that graphics and other visuals are unnecessary additions to a resume.
 Therefore, it's important to consider your industry and the specific companies you are interested in when you consider creating a nontraditional resume.

-If you're going to get creative, your resume needs to be good - and professional.
+Can I do this well?
+If you're going to get creative, your resume needs to be good – and professional.
 Otherwise, it can hurt your candidacy for a job rather than helping it.
-It needs to be eye appealing and to offer more information than is on the paper version of your resume.
+It needs to be appealing to the eye and provide the same essential information as a traditional resume.